In this travel guide, I’ll share useful information and tips for Manjanggul Cave, including the following sections:

 The ticket price for Manjanggul Cave is 4000 won for adults and 2000 won for children and teenagers.

-If you travel in a group of 10 or more people, the entrance prices will be cheaper.
-It will be 3000 won for adults and 1500 won for teenagers and children.
+If you travel in a group of 10 or more people, the entrance prices will be lower.
+It is 3000 for adults and 1500 for teenagers and children.

 It’s free for children under 7, seniors over 65, and the disabled and their caretakers.